joan-morera/SpeciesNet-Improved/README.md

 #### 1. TensorFlow can only use GPUs in Windows inside WSL

 Recent versions of TensorFlow do not support GPUs on "native Windows".
 Everything will work fine on Windows, but our code won't use your GPU to run the classifier.
-However, TensorFlow *does* support GPUs in [WSL](https://learn.microsoft.com/en-us/windows/wsl/) (the Windows Subsystem for Linux), which has available as part of Windows since Windows 10, and is installed by default in Windows 11.
+However, TensorFlow *does* support GPUs in [WSL](https://learn.microsoft.com/en-us/windows/wsl/) (the Windows Subsystem for Linux), which has been available as part of Windows since Windows 10, and is installed by default in Windows 11.
 WSL is like a Linux prompt that runs inside your Windows OS.
 If you're using Windows, and it's working great, but you want to use your GPU, try WSL, and feel free to [email us](mailto:cameratraps@google.com) if you get stuck setting things up in WSL.

 #### 2. TensorFlow and PyTorch don't usually like using the GPU in the same Python environment